Our Environmental Commitment!

-We are gradually converting our shipping logistics for frozen and refrigerated goods for you: Instead of the usual polystyrene (“styrofoam”) insulation boxes, we now use sustainable and environmentally friendly shipping boxes with straw insulation, which require 50 times less energy in production.
+We have gradually converted our shipping logistics for frozen and refrigerated goods for you: Instead of the usual polystyrene (“styrofoam”) insulation boxes, we now use sustainable and environmentally friendly shipping boxes with hemp/straw insulation, which require 50 times less energy in production.

-This new, environmentally friendly insulated box meets the strictest criteria for reliable and sustainable shipping:
+This environmentally friendly insulated box meets the strictest criteria for reliable and sustainable shipping:

 What our clients say

 Well done NEB!